iandunn/no-build-tools-no-problems/readme.md

 # No Build Tools, No Problems

-Experiment building a WordPress-centric React app without any build tools.
-A vision for how much simpler life could be.
+An experiment building a WordPress-centric React app without any build tools.

+A vision for how much simpler life could be. _At least, in theory.
+Let's find out what the real-world tradeoffs and limitations are..._

 ### Dev Environment